tdsnxtramontin-gabriel/github-advanced-security/ghas-administration.md

 ### Managing a Ruleset
 - **Editing:** Go to Settings > Code and Automation > Rules > Rulesets, select the ruleset, make changes and save.
 - **Monitoring:** View active rulesets targeting specific branches or tags to understand restrictions.

+## **Customizable Security Policies**
+Customizable security policies allow organizations to define how security controls are applied across repositories.
+Teams can establish which checks are mandatory, which findings should block pull requests, and which severity thresholds should trigger alerts or notifications.
+These policies can be applied at repository, team, or organization level, helping enforce consistency while still allowing flexibility when needed.

 ## GHAS Alerts
 GHAS provides a comprehensive set of tools for visibility into an organization’s security posture and enables effective prioritization and management of security risks.